KenKundert/unit_propagation/README.rst

     1.25 V

-Included in the package is a simple RPN calculator that allows you to explore the capabilities and limitation of *unit propagation*.
+Included in the package is a simple RPN calculator that allows you to explore the capabilities and limitations of *unit propagation*.

 .. _QuantiPhy: https://quantiphy.readthedocs.io